-The Corporation has established a quality control system at its Delson plant in accordance with the ISO 9001 International Quality Standards for which it received certification in 1995.
+The Corporation has established a quality control system at its Delson plant in accordance with the ISO 9001 International Quality Standards.
+It received its first certification in 1995 and its current certificate is valid until 2026.
 This facility produces specialty treated products such as guard rail posts, treated products for industrial construction and laminated beams.
 This ISO 9001 quality system is in place to satisfy the requirements of the Quebec government's "Direction de la Qualité" and has enabled the Corporation to be included on an exclusive bidders list for these products.